tongwu226/com-journalism/README.md

-Sentiment analysis of Google autosuggestion for presidential candidates Hillary Clinton and Donald Trump （May 2016）
+Sentiment analysis of Google autosuggestion results for presidential candidates （May 2016)

 Could Google autosuggestion shift voting preference?
 This is the question I wants to know.